You can see this work in Living with Buildings at the Wellcome Collection, 4 October – 3 March 2019

 South London Gallery, 65 – 67 Peckham Road, SE5 8UH

-Correspondence O has been co-commissioned and produced in partnership with The Ballad of Peckham Rye.
+Correspondence O has been co-commissioned and produced in partnership with The Ballad of Peckham Rye and South London Gallery.
 Supported by a Wellcome Arts Award.
 Sound Partner: Bowers & Wilkins.

 Ilona Sagar lives and works in London.
 Using a diverse range of media spanning moving-image, text, performance and assemblage, she has formed a body of work that responds to the social and historical context found in the public and private spaces we inhabit.
 A significant aspect of her practice is the broad cross-disciplinary dialogue generated through collaboration with a range of art and scientific disciplines; including dance, architecture and neurology.
 She has a practice that explores the link between language, surface, technologies and the body through our increasingly mediated encounters in social, political and experiential space.
 Illusion and material [dis]honesty set the stage for works which seek to seduce, alluding to something familiar yet other.